Are you planning a visit to Ho Chi Minh City (HCMC)? What a vibrant city to enjoy!

 - From farm to table healthy cooking class

-A Little Bit About Saigon City
+A Little Bit About HCMC or Saigon City

 Ho Chi Minh City is located in the South Eastern region of Vietnam.
 It is also known as Saigon by locals and tourists alike.
 The city is surrounded by the Saigon River.
 HCMC is the financial capital of Vietnam, Hanoi is the capital.
 They couldn’t be more different.